 Everywhere in this palace, chandeliers are worth noticing.
 Most of them are in a white crystal or cut glass.
 But there are interesting ones in green with golden work on them and one with almost colors on it.
 I wish there was a map showing the various parts of the palace.
-Or there was a small booklet explaining the history and stories of the palace and the people who lived here.
+Or there was a small booklet explaining the history and stories of the palace and the people who lived there.

-Being a vegetarian I could not experience much of food in this area.
+Being a vegetarian I could not experience much food in this area.
 But some of the sweets being sold were as colorful as the ambiance around.
-There were many shops selling Ittar or the perfumed oil made from various flowers.
+There were many shops selling Ittar or perfumed oil made from various flowers.
 Multiple oils are mixed in various proportions to create new fragrances.
 Ittar somehow adds to the character of the place.

 If the history of Hyderabad interests you, a visit to this area is a must.